You Don’t Really Know Your Target Audience Until You Ask the Right Questions

 - Apply specific information to each persona based on the research you have conducted.
-This would typically include geographic and demographic data, personal preferences, and psychographic data such as behaviors, reactions to marketing activity, ethics and mentality.
+This would typically include demographic and psychographic data, including personal preferences, behaviors, reactions to marketing activity, ethics, and buying mentality.

 - Analyze and segment your audience data so you can identify the trends that uniquely set each persona apart from another.
 Resources like Chambers of Commerce, industry and trade research, and even the Bureau of Labor and Statistics can provide validating or insightful data.